OHIF/Viewers/docs/latest/advanced/extensions.md

 method that returns a React Component.
 The component does not receive any props.
 If you want to modify or react to state, you will need to connect to the redux store.
-The given toolbar must determine its set of elements and context of them.
+The given toolbar must determine its set of elements and the context of them.
 The set of elements will be listed on toolbar `definitions`.

 ![Toolbar Extension](../assets/img/extensions-toolbar.gif)